wiredawg/wiredawg.github.io/_posts/lectures.md

 ## The real 'woke' that men need to experience

 I admit it.
-I grew up in a comfy middle class family where I was not especially challenged to develop responsibility and we really did not have to face live's tough questions.
+I grew up in a comfy middle class family and although my parents provided a number of oppurtunities to develop my ability to handle responsibility, I never fully embraced those experiences.
+Maturity level was a factor but mostly I believe that I was not pushed to deal with the hard things in life.
 I was occupied mainly on myself and my own whims and desires.
 This is a very common among American youth and has had the effect of essentially producing a generation of effeminate males.